texta-tk/texta/documentation/sphinx/source/workflow.rst

     2. Dataset management

 One TEXTA instance can have only one Elasticsearch database which may have many indices.
 In dataset management, we can list the indices and mappings we are interested in.
-By filling in the "Index", "Mapping" and daterange fields, we can link the dataset to TEXTA.
+By choosing the desired index, corresponding mapping and a daterange, we can link the dataset to TEXTA.
 Daterange acts as a filter for [TODOOOOO map searcher] Searcher's aggregations.
 If we are not interested, we can set the "to" and "from" to some arbitrarily late and early dates respectively.